Classification Models

 regularizationCoefficient — If you specify this option, the value must be a valid floating point number.
 This option is used to control the balance of finding a wide margin and minimizing incorrectly classified points in the loss function.
 When this value is larger (and positive) it makes having a wide margin around the hypersurface more important relative to the incorrectly classified points.
 Because of how implements SVM, the values for this parameter are likely different than values used in other common SVM implementations.
 This option defaults to 1.0 / 1000000.0.

-functionN - By default, SVM uses a linear kernel.
+functionN — By default, SVM uses a linear kernel.
 If you use a different kernel, you must provide a list of functions that are summed together, just like with linear combination regression.
 You must specify the first function using a key named 'function1'.
-Subsequent functions must use keys with names that use subsequent values of N. You must specify functions in SQL syntax, and should use the variables x1, x2, …, xn to refer to the 1st, 2nd, and nth independent variables respectively.
+Subsequent functions must use keys with names that use subsequent values of N. You must specify functions in SQL syntax and use the variables x1, x2, …, xn to refer to the 1st, 2nd, and nth independent variables, respectively.
 You can specify the default linear kernel as: 'function1' → 'x1', 'function2' → 'x2', and so on.
-The model always adds a constant term equivalent to 'functionN' → '1.0' that you do not need to be explicitly specify.
+The model always adds a constant term equivalent to 'functionN' → '1.0' that you do not need to specify explicitly.

 popSize — If you set this option, the value must be a positive integer.
 This value sets the population size for the particle swarm optimization (PSO) part of the algorithm.
 This option defaults to 100.